- Work E-mail:

 - greg -at- ideafreemonoid -dot- org

-Since 2014, I have been a mathematics and computer science teacher at the Windward School in west Los Angeles.
+For two years, I was a mathematics and computer science teacher at the Windward School in west Los Angeles.

 I am originally from central Pennsylvania.
 I received a joint bachelor's degree from the University of Pittsburgh in mathematics and philosophy.